2004 African Cup of Nations

-The 2004 African Cup of Nations was held from 24 January to 14 February 2004 in Tunisia.
-It was the 24th edition of the biennial international men's football championship of Africa, organized by the Confederation of African Football (CAF).
-Tunisia hosted the tournament for the third time, having previously done so in 1965 and 1994.
+The 2004 African Cup of Nations, known as the Nokia 2004 Africa Cup of Nations for sponsorship purposes, was the 24th edition of the African Cup of Nations, the biennial international men's football championship of Africa organised by the Confederation of African Football (CAF).
+The tournament was played between 24 January and 14 February 2004 in Tunisia, taking place in the country for the third time following the 1965 and 1994 editions.
+The organization of the 2004 edition was awarded to Tunisia on 4 September 2000.